heidisu/actor-invaders/README.md

 * [Maven](https://maven.apache.org/)
 * A nice editor, like [IntelliJ](https://www.jetbrains.com/idea/)

 Clone (or download) this repo, and open the project in your editor.
 The editor probably knows how to run the project from the main class `App.java`.
-The code can also be build and run from command line with
+The code can also be built and run from command line with
 ```
 mvn clean install
 java -jar target/actor-invaders-1.0-SNAPSHOT-uber.jar